Giselle556/budget-tracker/README.md

 # Budget-Tracker
+To see this application in action fork over the code into your repo run "npm i" and then "npm start".
+When those two requests are done you will be able to see the app in action on http://localhost:3000/
 # Description

 App that allows you to monito your funds, with this app you will be able to add and subtract funds; with a visual aid of a graph to demonstrate the movement of your funds.